Emulsifiers for Hair Products: A Comprehensive Guide

 Emulsifiers’ Role in Hair Products

-By combining oils into an emulsion, their application and penetration into the hair fiber become easier and more effective.
-This is precisely why many skin and hair care products choose to utilize an emulsion as their delivery system.
+Combining oils into an emulsion makes their application and penetration into the hair fiber easier and more effective.
+This is precisely why many skin and hair care products utilize an emulsion as their delivery system.

 For non-ionic emulsifiers, a table of hydrophilic-lipophilic balance (HLB) is available and frequently used by formulators to find a substitute.